-When a warm blooded animal touches cold blooded fish and you shock it almost burning it – FACT!
+When a warm blooded animal touches cold blooded fish you shock it, almost burning it – FACT!

 Just take a look how much more slime/mucus is left even in your landing net mesh during the winter when compared to the summer months.

 Now the main purpose of this piece and the very simple solution I found to keep the fish remaining calm and a solution we certainly owe to the carp to do.
 Once I started soaking my hands for a short period before handling the fish the problems of them kicking around stopped.
 Now I admit this isn't a very pleasant thing to do plunging your hands into a cold lake for a minute or so before handling a good fish but much better for the carp.